grafana/k6-docs/docs/sources/next/javascript-api/k6-ws/socket/socket-settimeout.md

 ---
 title: 'Socket.setTimeout(callback, delay)'
-excerpt: 'Call a function at a later time, if the WebSocket connection is still open then.'
+description: 'Call a function at a later time, if the WebSocket connection is still open then.'
 ---

 # Socket.setTimeout(callback, delay)